tiny-pilot/tinypilot/bundler/README.md

 ## History

 Until August 2022, the installation and update flows used to look differently.
-The rationale behind the overhaul are described in detail in the [“update overhaul document”](https://github.com/tiny-pilot/tinypilot-pro/blob/experimental/update-overhaul/UPDATE-WORKFLOW.md).
-The implementation of the overhaul was facilitated via [this mega ticket](https://github.com/tiny-pilot/tinypilot-pro/issues/445).
+The rationale behind the overhaul can be found in detail in the [“update overhaul document”](https://github.com/tiny-pilot/tinypilot-pro/blob/experimental/update-overhaul/UPDATE-WORKFLOW.md).
+We broke down the overhaul into individual tasks, which you can find in [this mega ticket](https://github.com/tiny-pilot/tinypilot-pro/issues/445).

 On a high level, the differences were:

 - The previous update flow relied on git repositories.
-So instead of shipping a self-contained bundle, new code was deployed via `git pull`.
+So instead of shipping a self-contained bundle, the deployment of new code happened via `git pull`.
 While this worked well, we felt that the entire setup was quite complex.
 - There were no license checks for TinyPilot Pro.
-Instead, the Pro source code was protected only via the “secret” URL of the git mirror.
+Instead, the only protection mechanism of the Pro source code was by keeping the URL of the git mirror secret.
 - Because the legacy update flow depended on commodity Git hosting, it prevented us from controlling important parts of the update experience such as ensuring valid version transitions, phasing rollouts into stages, and performing license checks.